 Check out our Self Care Kit which contains many different resources including the 'Words to Inspire' section for powerful poetry, lyrics and more including work by Caleb Femi, Mark Arthur and the Poetry Foundation's collection of poems of protest, resistance & empowerment.

-Grief is a natural part of the mourning process following the loss of a friend, family member, pet or someone important to us.
+About Grief: Grief is a natural part of the mourning process following the loss of a friend, family member, pet or someone important to us.

 Grieving is a very individual process and there is no 'right' or 'wrong' way to feel following a loss.
 Your feelings may change from day to day, from moment to moment – shock, anger, disbelief, sadness, relief and numbness are all very common symptoms.
 The things that feel helpful in coping with these feelings will also vary from person to person.